What’s New in Hot flushes

 From my Substack

 I write regularly about menopause, symptoms, biology, and the wider story women are so often not told.
+Some of the articles will be part of my book.
 If you want to go deeper into the thinking behind my work, you can start here.

 Book a discovery call and in 30 minutes you can: